minjikimlab/miajet/README.md

 3. Activate environment: `conda activate jet-env`
 4. Build: `python -m pip install -e .`
 5. Run examples
+Note: Typical install times will be up to 5 minutes depending on the conda version.
+It is recommended for conda to be ≥23.10 for mamba to be integrated.

 ## Output Table
 There are 3 key outputs of the MIA-Jet program: